-- A critical understanding of the contribution of field work to the study of religions.
+- Show a critical understanding of the contribution of field work to the study of religions.

-- The ability to identify, carry out and evaluate practical research in Edinburgh related to the broad field of religion, using anthropological approaches, presented in a 4000 word essay and two field-work reports.
+- Identify, carry out and evaluate practical research in Edinburgh related to the broad field of religion, using anthropological approaches, presented in a 4000 word essay and two field-work reports.

-- The capacity to translate this training to their doctoral or dissertation work.
+- Translate this training to their doctoral or dissertation work.

-- Engagement with the secondary sources and scholarly debates on the relevant issues.
+- Show engagement with the secondary sources and scholarly debates on the relevant issues.

-- An ability to construct lucid arguments, especially in written work, and to learn important communication skills through presentations and group discussions.
+- Construct lucid arguments, especially in written work, and to learn important communication skills through presentations and group discussions.

 |Graduate Attributes and Skills